kaienkira/acme-client/README.md

 * use ssl server test to check your website's security
   https://www.ssllabs.com/ssltest/

-# what you need to use this script to setup a https website
+# What you need to use this script to setup a https website
 * account private key (to register and communicate with acme server)
   * the script need the read access of the account key
 * domain private key (your website ssl private key)